CENG502-Projects/CENG502-Spring2023/AkyurekSoydan/README.md

 ![Figure 2](./imagefolder/1000-iter.png)

-**Figure.4:** Resulting masks at 1000th iteration for a batch size of 4.
+**Figure.4:** Our resulting masks at 1000th iteration for a batch size of 4.

 ![Figure 3](./imagefolder/1000-iter-loss.png)

-**Figure.5.1:** Dice loss for 1000 mini-batch iterations (an epoch takes about 3000 iterations), and *5-shot* setting.
+**Figure.5.1:** Our training loss plot, using Dice loss for 1000 mini-batch iterations (an epoch takes about 3000 iterations), and *5-shot* setting.
 The loss is pretty noisy accross the samples; however, we cannot declare that the model is not learning until we train the model for at least 10-20 epochs.

 ![Figure 3](./imagefolder/3-shot-loss.png)

-**Figure.5.2:** Training with Dice loss for 600 mini-batch iterations in *3-shot* setting.
+**Figure.5.2:** Our training loss plot, using Dice loss for 600 mini-batch iterations in *3-shot* setting.

 ![Figure 4](./imagefolder/bce-loss.png)

-**Figure.6:** BCE Training Loss falling trend for 80 mini-batch iterations.
+**Figure.6:** Our BCE Training Loss falling trend for 80 mini-batch iterations.

 ### 3.3.2 Overfitting Results

 ![Figure 1](./imagefolder/overfit-0.png)

-**Figure.7:** Overfitting experiment with BCE Loss + Dice Loss
+**Figure.7:** Our overfitting experiment with BCE Loss + Dice Loss

 ![Figure 1](./imagefolder/overfit-1.png)

-**Figure.8:** Overfitting experiment with Dice Loss
+**Figure.8:** Our overfitting experiment with Dice Loss

 ![Figure 1](./imagefolder/overfit-2.png)

-**Figure.9:** Overfitting experiment with alternating Dice Loss / BCE Loss
+**Figure.9:** Our overfitting experiment with alternating Dice Loss / BCE Loss

 ![Figure 9](./imagefolder/visualization.jpg)

-**Figure.10:** Visualization of overfitted model's mask.
+**Figure.10:** Visualization of our overfitted model's mask.
 Here we can observe the model's attempt to separate the plane with people occlusion.
+We have used HSNET's code snipplets for visualization [2].

 ![Figure 1](./imagefolder/table.png)

-**Table.1:** Numerical evaluation results, in comparison with original paper's Table.1.
+**Table.1:** Our numerical evaluation results, in comparison with original paper's Table.1.
 Our AAFormer model is trained for 3000 iterations on $PASCAL-5^0$.

 # 4. Conclusion